vfaronov/httpolice/HACKING.rst

 ``None`` and ``Unavailable``
 ----------------------------
-Many things in the domain model can have the special values ``None`` and/or ``httpolice.structure.Unavailable`` in addition to the normal range of their types.
+Many things in the domain model can be ``None`` or instances of ``httpolice.structure.Unavailable`` in addition to the normal range of their types.
+Typically:
-Usually:

 - ``None`` means "we have no information about this thing";
-- ``Unavailable`` means "we know that this thing is present (not missing), but we don't know its value".
+- ``Unavailable`` means "we know that this thing is present (not missing), but we don't know its exact value in this context".

 For example: